NuevoFoundation/workshops/content/english/java-tictactoe/activity-4.md

 2. In `main()`, call the method `gerWinner()` after the line of code where you place the player's move, `"X"`.

-Check if the game should continue (there is no winner or a tie).
+Check if the game should continue (when there is no winner or a tie).

 If there is a winner or a tie, print out the final board and the game result!
 And, add the line of code `break;`, which prompts the program to break out from the `while` loop!